-If you have a fascination with cars you have probably encountered very inclined wheels and wondered, “how do you navigate streets with such kind of tires?”
+If you have a fascination with cars, you have probably encountered very slanted wheels and wondered, “How do you drive around the streets with these kinds of tires?”

-Japan motor shows are packed with cambered wheels with some tires so modified that they are barely inside the guards.
+Japanese motor shows are packed with cambered wheels.
+Some wheels are so modified that they are barely inside the guards.

-Tilted inclined wheels look like the suspension is broken and is a cause of stares for bystanders.
-I know the question on your mind is,” how do you get your wheels to be very inclined?”
+Tilted inclined wheels make it look like the suspension is broken and are a cause of stares from bystanders.
+So why do tuned cars have very inclined wheels?

-Camber when referring to wheels is the angle at which a tire is inclined relative to the road.
-You can observe this angle when a car is cornering, the tire settings are adjusted to ensure that as much tire surface area is in contact with the ground.
-This prevents the car from rolling.
+When referring to wheels, Camber is the angle at which a tire is inclined relative to the road.
+You can observe this angle when a car is cornering.
+The tire settings are adjusted to ensure that as much tire surface area is in contact with the ground.

-Most of the time you observe a stationary car’s wheels you will assume that it is perpendicular to the wheel.
+Most of the time you observe a stationary car’s wheels, you will assume that it is perpendicular to the wheel.
 But, this is not often the case because the wheel is indented a little.
-Inclined wheels have no bearing on the performance of the car but many people have them on for aesthetic value.

-When the wheel is immobile the static camber is maintained but when it is cornering camber settings are adjusted to have more of the wheel being in contact with the road.
+When the wheel is immobile, the static camber is maintained, but when it is cornering, camber settings are adjusted so that more of the wheel is in contact with the road.

-Cars can have both positive and negative chambers.
-Negative camber occurs when the top part of the wheel is leaned closer to the center while positive camber occurs when the top of the wheel is pointed outwards.
-What you see in many tilted inclined wheels is the negative chamber.
+Cars can have both positive and negative cambers.
+Negative camber occurs when the top part of the wheel is leaning closer to the center, while positive camber occurs when the top of the wheel is pointed outwards.
+What you see in many tilted inclined wheels is the negative camber.

-Whenever you see the outside wheels leaning outside of the car’s body you realize that the part of the wheel that is in contact with the road diminishes.
-In many cars, negative camber is good because it corrects the effects of learning during cornering.
+Whenever you see the outside wheels leaning outside of the car’s body, you realize that the part of the wheel that is in contact with the road diminishes.
+In many cars, negative camber is good because it corrects the effects of leaning during cornering.

 However, too much negative camber causes the car to have more sensitivity to the road’s crown.
 The tires also wear out at a faster rate than other cars.

-The amount of wheel inclination that you want to go along with your car will depend on the type of suspension that you have.
-Once you have changed the suspension you will be required to change the camber plates.
+The amount of wheel inclination that you want for your car will depend on the type of suspension you have.
+Once you have changed the suspension, you will be required to change the camber plates.
 With more inclination, more pressure is applied to the wheel that is in contact with the ground.

 Most of the stanced cars also have their body slammed – that is the lowering of the car’s body.
 This creates what motor car enthusiasts call “hellaflush” which means you have little body contact with the wheels.

-Spend more on tires. the chances of punctures are greatly increased because one side of the tire undergoes a lot of tear.
-If you plan on inclining your wheels then be prepared to spend extra for tires and maintenance.
+The chances of punctures are greatly increased because one side of the tire undergoes a lot of tears.
+If you plan on inclining your wheels, then be prepared to spend extra for tires and maintenance.

-If you think that it is only the tires that are affected when you have tilted inclined wheels then you have more maintenance costs coming.
-All the components of the driveshaft – wheel bearings, CV joints, bushes – are all designed to be used when the wheels are at a certain angle.
+If you think that only the tires are affected when you have tilted inclined wheels, you have more maintenance costs coming.
+All the driveshaft components – wheel bearings, CV joints, bushes – are designed to be used when the wheels are at a certain angle.
 Excessive negative camber puts pressure on these joints.

 Cars are designed to have a level of negative camber.
 This is vital when you are cornering.
-But, when you incline you wheels too much you are putting too much pressure on the parts of the wheel that are in contact with the ground.
-At extreme speeds, this can cause your driveshaft to fail further causing accidents.
+But, when you incline your wheels too much, you are putting too much pressure on the wheel parts that are in contact with the ground.
+At extreme speeds, this can cause your driveshaft to fail further, causing accidents.

 Very inclined wheels also have problems when steering.
-The steering cannot reach full lock because the geometry used to design them did not factor in extreme negative camber.
-Drivers will also experience problems with other safety aids like the ABS and VSC.
+The steering cannot reach full lock, because the geometry used to design them did not factor in extreme negative camber.